robertbrodrecht/launchpad/README.md

 To Do
 =====

-* Add hooks in WP code for modifying things that people may want to modify.
+* Add filters/actions in WP code for modifying things that people may want to modify.
+Partially implemented.
+* Easy way to add custom fields to post types.
+* Add "basic" stylesheet that handles a wireframe related things.
 * Add more custom events to JavaScript to aid in development.
 * Anything else that needs to be done to make for easy child themes.
 Child themes are currently not recommended.
-* Easy way to add custom fields to post types.
-* Add "basic" stylesheet that handles a wireframe related things.